the-ge/thege.hodgepodge.launcher/README.md

 4. Click on the plasmoid in the widget list, then drag and drop this widget to the taskbar.

 > [!NOTE]
-> Note: only the KDE Store package contains compiled translations, so it should be a bit faster, at least in theory.
+> Only the KDE Store package contains compiled translations, so it should be a bit faster, at least in theory.
 Of course, one could compile the translations (see step 4 in [HOW TO TRANSLATE](#how-to-translate)) before installing from GitHub.*

 ## FEATURES